ACIDBURN2501/status/README.md

 The `--buildtype=debug` can be included for the setup step to enable the debug version of the build.

+Releases can be built with the `--buildtype=release` flag.

 ## Running Unit Tests with Meson

 The project has a small suite of unit tests that can be ran using the following